Christianity in pre-Islamic Arabia: Najran

 At Najran, Christians built churches, monasteries, and martyria.
 In the aftermath of the massacre, the Ḥārith ibn Kaʿb clan of the Christian community built a martyrium dedicated to the martyred Christians known as the Kaaba of Najran, one of several pre-Islamic Arabian Kaabas.
 This Kaaba became a point of pilgrimage, and its custodians were from Banū ʿAbd al-Madān, the chief clan of the tribe of Balḥārith.
 As such, Najran became one of the holy cities of Eastern Christianity.
 The Kaaba may also be identical to another martyrium described in the city, the Martyry of Arethas, constructed around 520.
 In addition to the Kaaba Najran, three churches from Najran are known: the Church of the Ascension of Christ, the Church of the Holy Martyrs and the Glorious Arethas, and the Church of the Holy Mother of God.
 Monasticism (involving monks and monasteries) is also documented.

 Najran was the only episcopal see in the Arabian Peninsula apart from those in Eastern Arabia.
 The first bishops of Najran are mentioned by the letter written in 524 of Simeon, the bishop of Beth Arsham.
 According to Simeon, Philoxenus of Mabbug consecrated two bishops, both called Mar Pawlos (Paul).
 Both died during the massacre, the first during the siege of Zafar, and the second in Najran before its final surrender to Dhu Nuwas.
 The consecration being done by Philoxenus, a leading member of the Syrian Orthodox Church, indicates a Miaphysite, non-Chalcedonian Christianity at Najran.
-Other bishops are mentioned in Islamic sources, including the legendary Quss Ibn Sa'ida al-Iyadi, a contemporary of Muhammad.
-Bishops are attested for Najran into the Islamic era, up until the 9th and 10th centuries.
+John Diakrinomenos says that a bishop named Silvanus travelled to an unspecific place in the Himyarite Kingdom.
+The Letter on the Himyarite Martyrs by Simeon of Beth Arsham mentions two more people in South Arabia with connections to John of Tella and a monastery in the city of Edessa.
+Islamic sources name bishops, like the legendary Quss Ibn Sa'ida al-Iyadi, a contemporary of Muhammad.
+Sources continue naming bishops of Najran into the Islamic era, up until the 9th and 10th centuries.